freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-59.md

 ## Description
 <section id='description'>

-The `title` element determines what browsers show in the title bar or tab for your page.
+The `title` element determines what browsers show in the title bar or tab for the page.

 Add a `title` element within the `head` element.
 Its text should be `CatPhotoApp`.